CAUTION!

 Infrastructure

 The Gerstle River and Johnson River bridges were built in 1944 and are approaching the end of their functional life.
 They are currently on DOT&PF’s “Replace List.”
 It is possible that the bridges may not be able to withstand the numerous 80-ton loads per day.
-The same is true of the Chena Hot Springs interchange bridge, which would require trucks to be diverted around the bridge.
+The same is true of the Chena Hot Springs interchange bridge, which requires trucks to be diverted around the bridge.
 A robust bridge structural analysis with a third-party peer reviewed engineering study is required to address these issues.

 The Richardson Highway from Delta Junction to Eielson AFB is already dangerous and subject to high maintenance demands, particularly in the seven months of winter.